yangman946/MIDI-to-Thirty-Dollar-Website-/README.md

 ## Running

-I highly recommend you download the [Thirty Dollar Website rewrite](https://greasyfork.org/en/scripts/439347-thirty-dollar-rewrite) for a smoother playback, especially when dealing with larger files.
+~~I highly recommend you download the [Thirty Dollar Website rewrite](https://greasyfork.org/en/scripts/439347-thirty-dollar-rewrite) for a smoother playback, especially when dealing with larger files.~~ TDW has updated their audio system.

 Some MIDI Files also use non-percussion notes on channel 10 - which is reserved for percussion.
 This screws up the conversion so it is best to just disable percussion in [midi2tdw.py](https://github.com/yangman946/MIDI-to-Thirty-Dollar-Website-/blob/main/midi%20to%2030%20dollar%20website/midi2tdw.py)